waqasaya-z/ft-admin-panel-fe-docs/Affiliates/AffiliationData.md

 This component renders the form used to add new affiliates or edit existing ones.
 It determines its mode (add vs. edit) based on the presence of `affiliate_id` from context.
 The form handles input fields for username, password, affiliate start date, commission type (fixed percentage vs. booking-range based), and dynamic booking range tables.
 Validation is enforced via a Yup schema and React Hook Form.

 ## Breakdown of the Component
+Below, each major section of the component is explained in detail.

 ## Chunk 1: Import Statements